 Challenge Workplace Toolkit

 Use Washington Bike's Challenges to encourage bicycling at your workplace

 Now is a great time to promote bicycling at your workplace, and the best time for beginners to get started biking.
-Leverage Washington Bike's Ride in the Rain Challenge to increase bicycling to and from your workplace and generate momentum for onsite improvements.
+Leverage the 2018 Washington Bikes Bike Everywhere Challenge to increase bicycling to and from your workplace and generate momentum for onsite improvements.

 Suggested to-do list

 This sample timeline will help you plan for a fantastic challenge and inspire riders.